VIEW THE EMD OVERVIEW, WW COUNTY HAZARDS, EMERGENCY PREPAREDNESS PRESENTATION HERE.

 - Let others know when you left and where you are going.

 - Make arrangements for pets.
-Animals are not be allowed in public shelters.
+Animals are not allowed in public shelters.

 Prepare an Emergency Car Kit Include: